Bertrand31/S-same/README.md

 The algorithm behind this service has been described in a paper released in 2003 by ✨a company✨ I won't name because they have seemingly been acting like patent trolls on open-source, side project-type codebases.

 Anyway, the basic idea is to slice up a song into same-length segments, and use the Fourier transformation on each of these segments to get spectrograms.
-We then pick relevant "peaks" from each spectrogram, and combine them into a hashes which become the footprint of that song.
+We then pick relevant "peaks" from each spectrogram, and combine them into hashes which become the footprint of that song.

 For a much better and more detailed explanation, head to this [article](https://tinyurl.com/sesame-bertrand) or, even better, read [the original paper](https://tinyurl.com/sesame-bertrand-2).